 Going to bed on an empty stomach can help you fall asleep faster because your energy isn’t tied up in digesting.
 More time asleep means having more time to cycle through REM sleep.
 However, if going to bed on an empty stomach keeps you awake with hunger pains, this method could disrupt your sleep quality which is not helpful.
 Always listen to your body first.

 Laying on your right side helps open up the left nasal passage.
 Breathing through the left nostril can help activate the right brain which is known to regulate the rest and digest response and process things like emotions, images, color, music and creativity.
 Sleeping on your right side could help create more vivid dreams that are more likely to grab your attention.

 Journaling helps with dream recall.
 Jot down your dreams within a minute of waking up so you can begin to remember the details and become more familiar with your dream landscape.
 Next time you visit, you'll know where you are.

 Now that you’ve got a few methods to help induce lucid dreams, remember that it can take practice and lots of patience.

 When you do become aware that you’re in a dream, here are a few reality checks you can use to confirm that you are in fact dreaming.

-So you can express your interested in exploring consciousness while you dream, we included this super cool reality check Lucid Dreamer Patch from Starseed Supply Co in our Under the Moonlight Goddess Provisions Box - NOW SOLD OUT.
+So you can express your interested in exploring consciousness while you dream, we included this super cool reality check Lucid Dreamer Patch from Starseed Supply Co in our Under the Moonlight Goddess Provisions Box (SOLD OUT)